 Why wait for the mail?

-Sample ballots will be in the mail on Thursday said Riverside County election officials.
+Sample ballots for the November 2013 election will be in the mail on Thursday said Riverside County election officials.
 “Material in the pamphlet will help voters make informed choices,” the county registrar’s office said in a news release.

 You don’t have to wait until the sample ballots arrive in your mailbox.
 Desert Vortex News has them now.

 For the Desert Hot Springs election, these are the candidate statements you will see when you those sample ballots finally arrive.